dbt Guide

 The strategy to determine when a new snaphot record is written can be configured 2 different ways:

-• timestamp uses a Date Column in the table to determine if that date has changed since the last snapshot was taken
+• timestamp uses an updated_at column to determine if a row has changed since the last snapshot was taken

 • check uses a list of columns to determine if any of the columns have changed since the last time the snapshot was taken.

-• When a new snapshot record is written, dbt_valid_from has the current date time and. dbt_valid_to is NULL to show this is the most recent snapshot row.
+• When a new snapshot record is written, dbt_valid_from is assigned the current date and time, and dbt_valid_to is set to NULL to indicate that this is the most recent snapshot row.
+With invalidate_hard_deletes enabled, records that are deleted from the source will have their last dbt_valid_to updated to reflect the timestamp when they were removed instead of NULL.

 Snapshot Model Type Features